A COURSE TRAINING EXPERTS IN DIGITAL MEDIA

 The course in Digital Art Direction is a two-year, master’s-level course accessible to students who have completed a bachelor’s-level course at a graphic design, multi-media or web school, or at university.

-The course enables students to obtain a qualification in Art Direction in Image and Media, listed on the French Register of Professional Certifications (RNCP), by decree of 7th April 2017, published in the official journal of 21st April 2017.
+The course enables students to obtain a qualification in Digital Art Direction from IDAA-LISAA NSF 322T - level I (France), 7 (EU), listed on the French Register of Professional Certifications (RNCP), by decree of 11th December 2018, published in the official journal of 18th December 2018.

 This two-year course at LISAA is the equivalent of a master’s in European classification.
 Within the framework of international mobility, students should validate their ECTS credits via the Erasmus+ programme.